tugbayatilla/Unity-2DShooter/README.md

 - INFO: UIManager Page Order so far should be, 'PauseScreen', 'GameOverScreen', 'LevelWinScreen'.
 - Create a scene names 'MainMenu' in the Scenes assets.
 Assets -> Scenes.
 - INFO: 'MainMenu' should ne exacly as here. no space, no change at all. because this name was used in the scripts.**
-- Goto 'File Menu' and select 'Build Settings' and add the scenes to the 'Scenes In Build' list.
+- Goto 'File Menu' and select 'Build Settings' and add 'MainMenu' scene to the 'Scenes In Build' list.
 - Select 'MainMenu' by double clicking.
 - Add 'MainMenu' prefab to the 'MainMenu' scene.
 Assets -> Prefabs -> UI.
 - Select 'Level1' scene again.